 Contact Us Today for a Consultation

-Pigmented lesions are not necessarily medical concerns, but men and women in Southampton, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Pennsylvania, who have pigmented lesions often opt for aesthetic solutions.
-Board certified plastic surgeon, Dr. Edward S. Kole offers advanced pigmented lesion treatment to reduce brown spots and other types of darkened areas on the skin.
+Pigmented lesions are not necessarily medical concerns, but men and women in Southampton, PA, Philadelphia County, Bucks County, Montgomery County and surrounding areas of Bucks County, PA, who have pigmented lesions often opt for aesthetic solutions.
+Board certified plastic surgeon, Kole Plastic Surgery offers advanced pigmented lesion treatment to reduce brown spots and other types of darkened areas on the skin.
 To learn more about pigmented lesion treatment, contact us to schedule a personal consultation.